space-wizards/docs/src/en/space-station-14/round-flow/proposals/changeling.md

 - **Chameleon | medium | low | disguised**

 The changeling grows out biological clothing to cover its skin.
 It can change the appearance of this clothing while wearing it.
 Anyone can remove or wear the clothing, but only changelings can modify it.
 The clothing can be tested by cutting it into cloth, which will yield fleshy strips instead of regular material.
-The clothing cannot transform into any sort of EVA suit.
+This clothing gives the changeling a jumpsuit, shoes, gloves, a hat, and a mask.

 - **Lesser | medium | medium | any**